Attack on the Pentagon

 Soon the whole wall began to crumble as the zombies pushed through from behind.

-Kennedy said to the others, pointing his launcher back at the foes.
+Kennedy nodded to the others, pointing his launcher back at the foes.

 “Agreed.
 Gentlemen, we are leaving.”

-The zombies clambering through met their end as McNamara, Castro, and Kennedy exited towards the hallway they had arrived through initially.
-Before leaving, Fidel took to the box of Cuban cigars imported for his arrival, grabbing a couple before leaving.
+McNamara, Castro, and Kennedy exited towards the hallway they had arrived through initially.
+Before leaving, Fidel took to the box of Cuban cigars imported for his arrival, grabbing as many has his green uniform could carry.
 President Kennedy followed suit, taking some of his own as McNamara watched his back.

 “Mr. President!
 We must leave as soon as possible!”